-The Security and Exchange Commission’s (SEC) Office of Compliance Inspections and Examinations (OCIE) recently updated the list of documents they typically request during investment adviser examinations which reflect their 2019 cyber exam focus areas.
+The U.S. Security and Exchange Commission’s (SEC) Office of Compliance Inspections and Examinations (OCIE) recently updated the list of documents they typically request during investment adviser examinations which reflect their 2019 cyber exam focus areas.

 A common theme is the monitoring of branch offices and investment adviser representatives for adoption and implementation of cybersecurity policies and procedures.
 Additionally, the SEC is seeking documentation regarding protection of client non-public information (NPI) related to governance, access controls, data loss prevention, vendor management, training, and incident response.